dortania/OpenCore-Install-Guide/installer-guide/winblows-install.md

 ## Making the installer

-Next open `makeinstall.bat` as Admin and select your drive with option O for OpenCore( ex: 1O).
+Next open `MakeInstall.bat` as Admin and select your drive with option O for OpenCore( ex: 1O).

 ![](/images/installer-guide/winblows-install-md/make-install.png)